goetzrieger/ansible-labs-summit2020/content/ansible-collections/6-automation-hub-and-galaxy/_index.md

 Automation Hub is a service that is provided as part of the Red Hat SaaS offering to subscribers of Ansible Automation Platform.
 It is a central location where supported and certified Ansible Content Collections by Red Hat and its Partners can be found, downloaded and integrated into your Ansible automation.
 The support for Automation Hub is included with Red Hat Automation Platform subscription.

 {{% notice tip %}}
-Red Hat Automation Hub resides on [https://cloud.redhat.com/ansible/automation-hub](https://cloud.redhat.com/ansible/automation-hub): requires Red Hat customer portal credentials and a valid Red Hat Automation Platform subscription.
+Red Hat Automation Hub resides on [https://cloud.redhat.com/ansible/automation-hub](https://cloud.redhat.com/ansible/automation-hub) and requires Red Hat customer portal credentials and a valid and active Red Hat Automation Platform subscription.
 {{% /notice %}}

 ### Certified Content